lucasbasquerotto/cloud/README.md

 - If the `executable` property is defined as `true`, files will have the permission `751`.
 - If the `executable` property is defined as `false` (default), files will have the permission `640`.

-The `mode` property can be specified to define the file permissions explicitly (has the highest precedence).
+The `mode` property can be specified to define the file permissions explicitly (it has the highest precedence).
 Example:

 ```yaml
 - src: "{{ var_main_dir }}/dynamic.tpl.yml"